 Throughout its history, the Constitution has been a family tradition.
 Ned Shepler became sole publisher in 1942 after the death of his brother, Fred, and continued as publisher until 1967.
 Ned Shepler's daughter, Shirley, married the late Bill F. Bentley, who served as editor-publisher from 1967 to 1989.
 The Bentleys' two sons, Steve Bentley and Don Bentley, served as co-publishers until 2012.

 On April 1, 2018 Southern Newspapers purchased The Constitution from Bill & Brad Burgess.
-Southern Newspapers is a community newspaper company based in Houston, Texas with operations in Texas, Alabama and Oklahoma.
-Dolph Tillitson, President of Southern Newspapers said: “We are delighted to have The Constitution join the Southern Family and look forward to great success in Lawton and the surrounding communities.”
+Southern Newspapers is a community newspaper company based in Houston, Texas, with operations in Texas, Alabama and Oklahoma.
+Dolph Tillotson, President of Southern Newspapers said: “We are delighted to have The Constitution join the Southern Family and look forward to great success in Lawton and the surrounding communities.”

-Southern is deeply committed to local community journalism and allows local newspaper leadership to steer the direction of the newspaper operation.
+Southern is committed to local community journalism and allows local newspaper leadership to steer the direction of the newspaper.